Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 151 hits and an OBP of .319, plus a team-best slugging percentage of .507.
+- Witt Jr. has 151 hits and an OBP of .316 to go with a slugging percentage of .503.
+All three of those stats are tops among Kansas City hitters this season.

-- Among qualified batters in MLB play, his batting average ranks 26th, his on-base percentage ranks 99th, and he is 17th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 31st, his on-base percentage ranks 102nd, and he is 20th in the league in slugging.

-- Witt Jr. has had at least one RBI in 37.6% of his games this year (50 of 133), with more than one RBI 19 times (14.3%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Witt Jr. has had at least one RBI in 37.3% of his games this season (50 of 134), with more than one RBI 19 times (14.2%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.